bareos/bareos/docs/manuals/source/Configuration/CustomizingTheConfiguration.rst

    A quoted string containing virtually any character including spaces, or a non-quoted string.
 A string may be of any length.
 Strings are typically values that correspond to filenames, directories, or system command names.
 A backslash (\) turns the next character into itself, so to include a double quote in a string, you precede the double quote with a backslash.
 Likewise to include a backslash.

+   Since Bareos :sinceVersion:`20: Multiline Strings` strings can be spread over multiple lines using quotes as shown in the example above.

 .. _DataTypeStringList: